 Greater Toronto & Hamilton Area (GTHA)

 - To December: Tried, Tested, and True: A Retrospective on Canadian Cookery, 1867–1917 (Guelph, Ontario).
 The McLaughlin Library at the University of Guelph presents a Canada 150 cookbook exhibit curated by University of Guelph students.
-(The library is being renovated this summer, so check ahead regarding closures.)
 Admission: Free.

 - Daily: Historic Afternoon Tea & Tour at Fort Langley National Historic Site, tea 1 to 2:45 p.m., tour 3 to 4:30 p.m.
 (Fort Langley, British Columbia).
 An elegant afternoon tea at the Little White House (LWH) Salon Café in the coach house of the historic Marr House.
 Fort Langley, a Hudson’s Bay Company trading post, was first established in 1827.
 On the tour, visitors will hear stories about local historical characters and explore the homes and workshops of the people of the trade.
 Admission: $15.68 per person (plus admission fee for groups of 15–30), including tea, tour and HST.
 604-513-4799 or email@example.com.